 A blood test can help your doctor find out if a recent infection you've had was caused by the rubella virus.
 The test also shows if you have been immunized against rubella or are immune to the virus.

 Rubella usually gets better with home care.

-The rubella vaccine protects at least 9 out of 10 immunized people from getting this illness.footnote 1 In the United States, the vaccine is part of the MMR (measles, mumps, and rubella) and MMRV (measles, mumps, rubella, and varicella [chickenpox]) vaccines.
+The rubella vaccine protects against the illness.
+The vaccine is part of the MMR (measles, mumps, and rubella) and MMRV (measles, mumps, rubella, and varicella [chickenpox]) vaccines.
 Most children get the vaccine as part of their regular shots.

 If you are planning to become pregnant and don't know if you're immune to rubella, get a blood test to find out.
 If you're not immune, you can safely get the rubella vaccine up to 1 month before you become pregnant.
 If you're not immune and didn't get the vaccine before you became pregnant, take extra care to avoid contact with the virus.
 Avoid the saliva of babies and young children, and wash your hands often.

 Author: Healthwise StaffMedical Review: John Pope MD - PediatricsKathleen Romito MD - Family MedicineChristine Hahn MD - Epidemiology